opensearch-project/documentation-website/_api-reference/index-apis/stats.md

 #### Example response

 By default, the returned statistics are aggregated in the `primaries` and `total` aggregations.
 The `primaries` aggregation contains statistics for the primary shards.
 The `total` aggregation contains statistics for both primary and replica shards.
+The following is an example Index Stats API response:

 <details closed markdown="block">
   <summary>